knoup/xviii/README.md

-Uses <a href="http://sfml-dev.org/">SFML 2.1</a> and several <a href="http://www.boost.org/">Boost</a> modules.
-This is my first real project, hence the generally amateurish code.
-Inspired by, and continutally developed with, the ideas and input of a friend.
+Uses <a href="http://sfml-dev.org/">SFML 2.1</a> and several <a href="http://www.boost.org/">Boost</a> modules.Inspired by, and continutally developed with, the ideas and input of a friend.

 Items of Note
 -----------------------

- *Currently, a vast amount of new units, nations, and mechanics are being added.
-Updating this file after every minor adjustment would be very cumbersome.
-Therefore, until further notice, assume this file to be outdated.
+ *This is my first real project, hence the generally amateurish code.

+ *This file may or may not be 100% updated

  *There is code for random menu wallpapers.
 My personal collection is nearly 30MB in size, and thus I won't upload it on Github for the time being.
 However, you are free to place your own images in the dir assets/gfx/backgrounds.